janogonzalez/janogonzalez.github.io/_posts/2013-12-27-the-programmer-and-the-stone-statue.md

 ---
 layout: post
-title: "The programmer and the stone statue"
+title: The programmer and the stone statue
+description: A koan about getting your work recognized
 date: 2013-12-27 16:30:00
 tags: koans
 ---